 - Your team, including key personnel and their salaries

-Once you know your values, you can pen a mission statement.
+Once you know your values, you can write a mission statement.
 Your statement should explain, in a convincing manner, why your business exists, and should be no longer than a single sentence.

 Market analysis is a key section of your business plan, whether or not you ever intend for anyone else to read it.

 This is why market research and analysis is a key section of your business plan, whether or not you ever intend for anyone else to read it.
 It should include an overview of how big you estimate the market is for your products, an analysis of your business’s position in the market, and an overview of the competitive landscape.
 Thorough research supporting your conclusions is important both to persuade investors and to validate your own assumptions as you work through your plan.